jgfaisca/werx/README.md

 werx
 ====

 A full Node Web server on multiple processes (defaults to CPU core count).
 A single instance of Node runs in a single thread.
 To take advantage of multi-core systems, werx launch a cluster of Node processes to handle the load.

 You will need to install Node.js (0.10.19+ with npm).

-Updated to use [HTTP/2] (Hypertext Transfer Protocol version 2 draft-16).
+Updated to use Hypertext Transfer Protocol version 2 draft-16 ([HTTP/2]).

 To Install: